March Madness Explained: What is March Madness?

 Each year, the selection committee chooses eight teams that must play their way into the final 64 teams.
 These four games, which are played Tuesday and Wednesday before the start of the tournament on Thursday, are known as the “First Four.”

 When it is all said and done, two teams remain and meet in the sixth and final round of the NCAA tournament.
-This year’s national championship game will be held on Monday night, April 8, at U.S. Bank Stadium in Minneapolis, Minn.
+This year’s national championship game will be held on Monday night, April 6, at Mercedes-Benz Stadium in Atlanta, GA.
 The winner is crowned the national champion.

 Where can I bet on the NCAA Tournament?